 Malliouhana has done a stand-out job.
 The team has modernized this Anguilla favorite, pushing it to new heights.
 With a stellar location, reasonable prices and so many stand-out cocktails and dishes, Leon's is sure to be one of the most popular beach restaurants in Anguilla - yet again.

-Hours: Daily for lunch.
+Hours: Daily for lunch and dinner.

 Leon's is an Anguilla Card Partner.
 Save 10% on dining when you use your Anguilla Card!